 Just because you have submitted your website to Google, this does not in any way guarantee that your content will rank well in Google search.
 If you find your posts and pages are still struggling to rank for keywords, you’ll need to make sure you’re implementing SEO best practices.

 These best practices were fairly straightforward for quite some time.
-However, the current SEO landscape looks different than it did even a year ago due to several big updates that Google made to their algorithm in the first half of 2024.
+However, the current SEO landscape looks different than it did even a year ago.
+This is due to several big updates that Google made to their algorithm in the first half of 2024.
 The main advice most professionals are currently suggesting is to focus on Google’s E-E-A-T principles.
 Google also explains their own advice on how to approach your content in this document.
 Hope it helps! 📺

 Do you have any additional questions about how to submit a website to Google?
 If so, feel free to ask away in the comments below…